-- Quick decision making regarding school/academic routines - · Brief administrators and staff - Communicate with parents/guardians on events and the plan - In general, maintaining the school routine is helpful - Can the school remain open? - Can the school routine be maintained?
+- Quick decision making regarding school/academic routines - Brief administrators and staff on what is expected of them in the classroom - Over-communicate academic expectations - Communicate with parents/guardians on events and the plan - In general, maintaining the school routine is helpful - Can the school remain open? - Can the school routine be maintained?
 Modified? - Are academic materials needed?